-One Paris subway workers’ union staged a partial strike, rail workers were striking in the Provence-Riviera region until Friday, and the Communist-led CGT union organized protest marches in Paris.
+One Paris subway workers’ union staged a partial strike Thursday, but disruptions were minor, with only some delays reported.
+Rail workers were also striking in the southern Provence-Riviera region until Friday, and the Communist-led CGT union organized protest marches in Paris.

 ``It’s typically French, raising hell like that, and they pick just the right time to do it,″ said Christophe Monot, a shirt shop salesman.

 ``It’s unacceptable.
 It doesn’t make us look good,″ said Yvette Goupil, shaking her head as she sliced bread in her bakery.

 Referring to the new talks, pilots union spokesman Christian Paris predicted ``significant advances.″

 The strike posed a big test for the Socialist-government of Prime Minister Lionel Jospin.
 But the government was standing firm.

 The airline ``has the full support of the government,″ the Socialist finance minister, Dominique Strauss-Kahn, told the National Assembly.